Children and Policing

 As the primary gatekeepers to the youth justice system, the police determine who enters.

-The Howard League undertakes a programme of work on child arrests and has been publishing annual data on the number of child arrests in England and Wales since 2008.
+The Howard League has undertaken a programme of work on child arrests and has been publishing annual data on the number of child arrests in England and Wales since 2008.
 The indication in the early years was that there were approximately a third of a million child arrests annually.

 In the intervening period there has been real change.